slsu0424/slsu0424.github.io/_posts/2024-07-30-reflecting-1-year-health-tech-bytes.md

 I have an ever-growing topic list I would like to explore in the next year.
 There are so many facets to technology in healthcare, especially with AI becoming mainstream.
 I will also be experimenting with trying to write shorter articles.
 I don't forsee the ability to go as in-depth as I would like to, so that could take some adjustment.
 However, I am committed to being consistent.

 ## Conclusion
-I underestimated how much time writing a blog would take, but it was a unique opportunity to explore challenging healthcare topics.
-Writing became an avenue where I began to ask: What did I want to learn?
+I underestimated how much time writing a blog would take, but the process prompted me to ask: What did I want to learn?
 What things were important to me and why?
 I learned that writing is not just for career growth, but for personal growth as well.
 Here's looking forward to another year finding new tech innovations to improve health.